 Everything will be new to them.
 Baby chicks don’t have the habits of an adult chicken.

-As soon as they start moving try spending as much as time with them so they can get used to your presence, give them treats from time to time and make sure that you are not aggressive when picking them up.
+As soon as they start moving try spending as much time with them so they can get used to your presence, give them treats from time to time, and make sure that you are not aggressive when picking them up.
 Just make sure to pick the right treats.

 Make sure when you are petting them that you are not using too much force.

-Try talking to them, we`ll discuss in a moment why is that important.
+Try talking to them, we`ll discuss in a moment why is important.